cakephp/bakery.cakephp.org/drafts/queries_log_for_your_ajax_requests.rst

-Queries log for your Ajax requests
+Queries log for your AJAX requests
 ==================================

 Have you ever needed to look inside what's going on with your AJAX requests?

-With the rise of javascript-heavy applications it is becoming a need to have more powerful tools for inspecting and debugging asynchronous requests without reloading the browser or checking special browser plugins.
+With the rise of javascript-heavy applications it is becoming necessary to have more powerful tools for inspecting and debugging asynchronous requests without reloading the browser or using special browser plugins.

-With DebugKit latest release (3.1), inspecting XHR requests is now possible.
-By default, all AJAX requests are logged into the `History` panel in your DebugKit Toolbar:
+With DebugKit 3.1, inspecting XHR requests is now possible.
+By default, all AJAX requests are logged into the ``History`` panel in your DebugKit Toolbar:

 |DebugKit Ajax Panel|

-By clicking on any of the logged XHR requests you will be able to see the panel information for that specific request, including the SQL log, view variables, logged messages and timers.
+By clicking on any of the logged XHR requests you will be able to see toolbar information for that specific request, including the SQL log, view variables, logged messages and timers.